Student Conduct Process

 • Otherwise engaging in behavior which is unduly disruptive, destructive or dangerous.

-In any particular situation, the assistant director of community standards may designate another individual to act on their behalf for the purpose of this policy.
-Therefore, the references in this policy to the assistant dean include their designee.
+In any particular situation, the director of community standards may designate another individual to act on their behalf for the purpose of this policy.
+Therefore, the references in this policy to “the director” include their designee.

 Upon appeal, the decision of the associate provost for student development shall be final and cannot be appealed by means of any other grievance or appeal procedures at the College.